- Keywords

 stage: .post

 is always the last stage in a pipeline.
-User-defined stages execute before.post
+User-defined stages execute before .post.

-.
-You do not have to define.post
+You do not have to define .post in stages.

-.pre
+.pre or .post.

 stage: .post